 When you arrive at an institution of this nature intake goes something like this.
-Immediately upon getting there you drop off all of your possessions to be searched.
-You then spend about twenty minutes answering medical questions and filling out paperwork.
-You’re granted a moment to say farewell to your loved ones and then you’re committed.
-You spend the next hour undergoing all the typical medical tests you’d expect such as getting vitals checked, blood drawn, and medications examined all the while answering more specific questions about your habitual drug use.
+You spend about twenty minutes answering medical questions and filling out paperwork.
+Following a brief farewell to loved ones you’re committed.
+Over the next hour all types of medical tests: vitals, blood drawn, and medications get conducted.
+All the while you’re answering more specific questions about your habitual drug use.
 In all, this part of the experience took close to two hours after which you’re immediately fed.

 The food in rehab, at least in my experiences, is fantastic.
 Mostly everyone going into treatment is on the verge of malnourishment so they feed you the most deliciously fattening, carb heavy buffet style diet you can imagine.
-After your first meal you are shown to your room and reunited with your belongings.
 You don’t do much the first week outside of eat, sleep, play cards, and make smalltalk.

 For most people, the first week in is certifiably hellacious.
 It’s during this stretch that the physical withdrawals are most extreme due to your body purging itself from the toxins of drugs.
-Depending on your substance this probably consists of feeling as though you’ve been run over, there’s little control over your bodily functions, and you’re doing everything you can to just not run out of the facility.
-Since all my stays in treatment came immediately following stays in the hospital I’d already gotten past the worst of this most unpleasant interval by the time I arrived.
-Nonetheless they don’t make special exceptions, not even for someone as self righteous as myself, therefore I was kept on bedrest most of week one.
+Depending on your substance this consists of feelings like being run over by a truck.
+There’s little control over your bodily functions, and you’re doing everything you can to just not run out of the facility.
+All of my stays in treatment came immediately following stays in the hospital.
+Therefore, I was past the worst of this most unpleasant interval upon arrival.
+Nonetheless, they don’t make special exceptions, not even for someone as self righteous as myself.
+So I was on bedrest most of week one.

-The first two weeks are spent under strict medical supervision in a hospital setting.
+Week’s one and two are under strict medical supervision in a hospital setting.
 They really ease you into the whole recovery experience.
 In week two, if not week one, you start attending daily 12 Step meetings.
 Either Alcoholics Anonymous or Narcotics Anonymous to supplement your not-so-busy schedule.
 Although I can’t really think of a good comparison, the best I can come up with to describe an AA meeting is a cross between group therapy and participating in a student run organization at the high school or college level.
 Imagine a group therapy session without a therapist where everybody has the same core problem, that’s basically an AA meeting.

 I enjoyed the meetings right off the rip.
-Not because I was sold on sobriety, I wasn’t, but rather because I have this thing doctors tell me is known as attention deficit disorder which meant I was bored out of my tree sitting around doing nothing all day.
+Not that I was sold on sobriety.
+It’s because I have this attention deficit disorder thing.
+Meaning I go nuts sitting around doing nothing all day.
 I enjoyed hearing people share their stories.
 It’s probably where my obsession with perspectives got its start, each and every person in those rooms had been through experiences I could related to on some level.
 All of us in that addiction spectrum of use and I found it to be fascinating.

-There’s regular downtime between obligations and overall it’s a delightfully laid back environment to be a part of.
-There are puzzles, board games, and cards to be enjoyed as well as a commons area to watch TV.
+Regular downtime exists between obligations, overall providing a delightfully laid back environment.
+Puzzles, board games, and cards are available and commons area to watch TV.
 Loved ones were welcome to visit once every two weeks.
 On those days the curriculum would change to something for the whole lot.
-If you’ve ever wondered what treatment’s like now you know.
-Basically that’s what it’s like to be locked away in a drug rehabilitation facility for a month.
+If you’ve ever wondered what rehab treatment’s like now you know.
+Basically, that’s the gist of locked away in a drug rehabilitation facility for a month.